microshine/pkijs-es6/README.md

 ## Limitations

-* Does not work with Internet Explorer's implementation of Web Cryptography API it is based on a old draft and also does not support all needed capabilities.
+* Safari, Edge, and IE do not have complete, or correct implementations of Web Crypto.
+To work around these limitations you will probably need [`webcrypto-liner`](https://github.com/PeculiarVentures/webcrypto-liner/).
-* Does not work with PolyCrypt it is based on a old version of Web Cryptography API and is buggy.
+* You can check the capabilities of your browser's Web Crypto implementation [here](https://peculiarventures.github.io/pv-webcrypto-tests/).
-* You can use PKIjs in almost all browsers.
+* Web Crypto support in browsers is always improving.
 Please check [this page](http://caniuse.com/#feat=cryptography) for information about Web Cryptography API browser support.

 ## Suitability
-At this time this library should be considered suitable for research and experimentation, futher code and security review is needed before utilization in a production application.
+There are several commercial products, enterprise solitions as well as open source project based on versions of PKIjs.
+You should, however, do your own code and security review before utilization in a production application before utilizing any open source library to ensure it will meet your needs.

 ## Bug Reporting
 Please report bugs either as pull requests or as issues in the issue tracker.
 PKIjs has a full disclosure vulnerability policy.
 Please do NOT attempt to report any security vulnerability in this code privately to anybody.